aihaddad/weatherapp/README.md

 # Weatherapp

-_This fork holds my solutions to a selective list of tasks/exercises put forward by Eficode on their [Weatherapp][1] repo.
-Taking on the challenge sounded like a great learning activity to practice concepts like containerization, cloud infrastructure and automated deployments with Ansible.
+_This copy holds my solutions to a selective list of tasks/exercises put forward by Eficode on their [Weatherapp][1] repo.
+Taking on the challenge sounded like a great learning activity to practice concepts like [containerization](#docker), [cloud infrastructure](#cloud) and automated deployments with [Ansible](#ansible).
 Hence, my solutions will be to the tasks related to these topics._

 ## Prerequisites